dotnet/docs/docs/framework/wcf/feature-details/how-to-enable-message-replay-detection.md

  For more information about message replay detection, see [Message Replay Detection](http://go.microsoft.com/fwlink/?LinkId=88536).

- The following procedure demonstrates various properties that you can use to control replay detection using [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)].
+ The following procedure demonstrates various properties that you can use to control replay detection using Windows Communication Foundation (WCF).

 ### To control replay detection on the client using code